joaqkings/Spectrumview/README.md

    * Grid: Creates only the file from the formatted grid to plot in a third party software.

    * bmp: Creates only the BMP file.

+   **All formats should be written with lower case letters in the command line.**

 3. Intensity_mode is: interpolated
    * Looks for the nearest energies below and above the requested energy value, extrapolation is not supported.
 To calculate the intensity at the requested energy, linear interpolation is used: